 Please find below the dates for College / College Bridge orientation for the upcoming year:

-Space at each orientation will be limited.
-Students must sign-up for the specific date they plan to attend in advance, using the instructions included in their acceptance materials.
+Space at each orientation is limited.
+Students must sign-up to attend orientation in advance, using the instructions included in their acceptance materials.

 Seattle Central offers a parent orientation to parents accompanying their children to the United States.
 More information can be found in the For Parents section of our website.